drkcormier/threat-hunt-just-another-day-part-2/another-day-part-2-investigation-report.md

 | ----------- | -------------- | ---------- | -------------------------------------------------------------------- |
 | 1.0         | 2026-08-15     | [ANALYST]  | Initial issue.
 Investigation complete, compromise confirmed, exfiltration confirmed. |

-### Note on time

-**The Sentinel portal rendered results in browser-local time (UTC-7) while `TimeGenerated` filters evaluate in UTC.** This is not cosmetic: narrow UTC windows built around locally-displayed timestamps returned zero rows twice during this investigation.
-Times in this report are given as **displayed (UTC-7)**, with the UTC equivalent being +7 hours; the operator session displayed as 28 May 18:28–18:57 is 29 May 01:28–01:57 UTC.
-The workspace timezone setting was not independently confirmed and is listed in Appendix D (D1).

 ---

 ## 2. Executive summary